apify/crawlee/docs/api/Apify.md

    <li>
        The function adds <code>--no-sandbox</code> to <code>args</code> to enable running headless Chrome in a Docker container on the Apify platform.
+       Also it adds <code>--enable-resource-load-scheduler=false</code>
+       to make crawling of pages in all tabs run equally fast.
    </li>
 </ul>